 Legal 500 2014 - 'Children law is a staple at 37 Park Square, where members often act in cases involving non-accidental injuries and sexual abuse.
 Cases involving a jurisdictional element such as relocation disputes also continue to flow and chambers also marks a recent increase in adult care work.'

-The Family team, edited by Sarah Blackmore and Jacqui Thomas, provide the latest weekly news, stats & case reviews in Family Law.
+The fortnightly Family Law upadate, edited by Sarah Blackmore and Jacqui Thomas, provides the latest news, stats & case reviews in Family Law.
 Going strong since 2011 and with an ever growing readership, the service has proved a popular and reliable resource with professionals in the field.